The spellings for this half term are below along with the Year 5 overview.

 Continue the story.

-Can you include an Alan Peat Outside (Inside) sentence in your story?
+Can you include any of the Alan Peat sentences into your story?

 Children are also expected to read each day, either on their own or with someone else.
 Reading with your child or discussing what they've read, for even a few minutes a day, really helps them to develop their love of reading as well as their confidence in learning generally.
 If you would like further advice about this, or suggestions of books, please do ask.
 When you do read with your child please complete their Reading Record.
 The Reading Record needs to be in school every day too as we often discuss with the children what they are reading outside of class.